1. Purpose of policy

-(f) The University’s Delegations Schedule and associated sub-schedules are the official record of any functions, duties or powers that have been delegated by the Council, Vice-Chancellor and President or under an Act, to a position, committee or entity, and will identify the source document to which the delegation relates (being the Act, University statute, regulation, or so forth).
+(f) The University’s Delegations Schedule and associated sub-schedules are the official record of any functions, duties or powers that have been delegated by the Council, Vice-Chancellor and President or under the Act or other relevant legislation, to a position, committee or entity, and will identify the source document to which the delegation relates (being the Act, policy, procedures or so forth).

 7.1 General principles

-(a) Delegations must be exercised within the framework of the University's Acts, Statutes, Regulations, Rules, Policies and Procedures, and any external legislative requirements.
+(a) Delegations must be exercised within the framework of the University's Act, Policies and Procedures, and any external legislative requirements.

 (b) A delegation can only be exercised within the scope of the delegate’s responsibilities, regardless of financial limits imposed.

 (c) If a position or committee is abolished or re-named, the delegation should be taken to be a reference to the principal successor to the functions of that position or committee.